Cambrian-1

 State of the Art MLLM Performance

 Finally, we leverage the insights from all of our previous studies to train a high-performance Cambrian model.
 We train with three different sizes of LLM backbones: LLaMA-3-Instruct-8B, Vicuna-1.5-13B, and Hermes-2-Yi-34B.
-We have a vision combination of four models—SigLIP, CLIP, DINOv2, and OpenCLIP ConvNeXt (see Combining Multiple Vision Encoders) with Spatial Vision Aggregator.
+Our visual tower uses a combination of four models—SigLIP, CLIP, DINOv2, and OpenCLIP ConvNeXt (see Combining Multiple Vision Encoders) with the Spatial Vision Aggregator.
 We use 2.5M adapter data and Cambrian-7M instruction tuning data (see Data Curation).
 We evaluate our models on the categorized benchmarks, and tabulate the results in Table 5.
 Cambrian-1 exceeds other open-source models such as LLaVA-NeXT and Mini-Gemini, and achieves comparable performance on a number of benchmarks with the best proprietary models such as GPT-4V, Gemini-Pro, and MM-1.

 Model General Knowledge OCR & Chart Vision-Centric